TYPO3-Documentation/redirects/README.md

 # Hints for using these files:

 If you need to redirect one URL to another, use [redirects-fix.csv](https://github.com/TYPO3-Documentation/redirects/edit/master/redirects-fix.csv).
-Use a space between source and target.

 If there is a bunch of URLs where the redirect can be expressed as sourcepath/* >> targetpath/*, use [redirects-var.csv](https://github.com/TYPO3-Documentation/redirects/edit/master/redirects-var.csv).

+If you just have the broken link and no target, you can add to broken-links.txt.
+Please only use this as fallback, if no other choice is possible!

-General rules: Start path with /.
+General rules: Use a space between source and target.
+Start path with /.
 Don't add domain.
 Only add URLs on docs.typo3.org.

 # redirects
 List of required redirects to be used for creating redirects on docs.typo3.org.
 This files have a very simple format (seperated with space !) and can be used to **generate** redirects for any webserver or for example to be used as source file for RewriteMap (Apache).
 The advantage is: these lists are not dependant on a Webserver (Apache, Nginx) and are not dependant on how the redirects are implemented (e.g. RewriteMap, RewriteRule, redirect, etc.).